 - You can claim wrongful dismissal if your employer sacks you without giving you the agreed notice.

-- Although you need more service before you are able to claim general unfair dismissal, you can already complain about dismissal on certain grounds (e.g. dismissal for whistleblowing, or on the basis of a protected characteristic such as your race or trade union activities).
+- Although you need more service before you are able to claim general unfair dismissal, you can already complain about dismissal on certain grounds (e.g. dismissal for asking to take maternity, paternity or shared parental leave, or on the basis of a protected characteristic such as your race).